JoshuaWise/blue-rpc-protocol/docs/spec.md

 If a Stream is an Octet Stream (controlled by byte 5), it can only represent octets.
 Otherwise, it is an Object Stream and can represent any *non-Stream* values within the Scratch-RPC type system.

-When a Peer receives a Stream, they SHOULD store its associated Stream ID within a set of "open Stream IDs".
-This set MUST NOT be shared across the Peer's WebSocket connections, if more than one connection exists.
+When a Peer sends a Stream, they MUST store its associated Stream ID within a set of "sent Stream IDs".
+When a Peer receives a Stream, they SHOULD store its associated Stream ID within a set of "received Stream IDs".
+If a Peer receives a Stream with a Stream ID that is already in its set of "received Stream IDs", it SHOULD close the WebSocket connection with a status code of "1008".

 Deserializers MUST ignore bytes 6-8 and the seven unused bits of byte 5.
 That space is reserved for future versions of this specification.

-### 6.1 Stream Chunk message
+### 7.1 Stream Chunk message

 After a Peer sends a Stream, it SHOULD send one or more associated Stream Chunk messages across the same WebSocket connection.
 Stream Chunks provide the actual data represented by the Stream.